In new Congress, a bipartisan push to take on China

 In the statement, Russia and China criticized unnamed global powers of efforts to employ “unfair competition practices, intensify geopolitical rivalry, fuel antagonism and confrontation, and seriously undermine the international security order and global strategic stability.”
 It laid out an alternative vision of a more multilateral global system.

-“It’s not a choice between Washington and Beijing,” said General McMaster before the congressional panel.
+“It’s not a choice between Washington and Beijing,” said Lt.
+Gen. McMaster before the congressional panel.
 “It’s a choice between sovereignty and servitude.”